+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Ensure state laws that are specific to children with special needs are adhered to.
-For example, the visual or hearing impaired may require very specific laws or guidelines. for more information visit Inclusion of persons with Disabilities in Service Days and Events.
+For example, the visual or hearing impaired may require very specific laws or guidelines.
+For more information, visit Inclusion of Persons with Disabilities in Service Days and Events.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,